 - … remained in memory …

 If you have any difficulties in your work, do not despair.
 Use the materials on how to write a review (an example of its analysis is given in this article), and you will significantly improve your reviewing skills.
 Now you know how to write a music review and it will not be difficult for you anymore.
 The review should be devoted to the particular performance and should be written according to the guide we have presented.
 To write a high-quality review, it is necessary to understand what the authors of the performance wanted to demonstrate to the audience.
 For getting addition help, you can read through samples presented on our site.
 Our guide will help you to write an art review correctly.
-Good luck with your writing!
+Good luck with your paper writing!